yarkhinephyo/yarkhinephyo.github.io/_posts/2024-01-25-large-pages-in-linux-kernel.markdown

 - A long LRU list is inefficient since there is heavy contention for the lock.
 - TLB cache lines also have high misses.
 Larger page sizes means less entries in TLBs thus less evictions.
+- Large page table sizes per process, leading to OOM errors.
-- Having less pages means that there is less overhead from the address translation.
+- Having many pages means that there is more overhead from the address translation.

-### Huge Pages
+### Huge Pages (HugeTLB)

 Huge pages are blocks of memory that come in 2MB and 1GB sizes.
-Huge pages are configured by the administrators during boot time.
+Huge pages are reserved by the administrators during boot time.
 They require significant code changes by application developers to be used effectively.
+For example, mmap can be used with `MAP_HUGETBL` flag to allocate the huge pages that have been reserved.

 ### Compound Page

+A lower level construct for the kernel developers.
 Linux can allocate pages in 2<sup>n</sup> where n is the order of the page.
 First page is the head page and all the other pages are tail pages.
 The operation on tail pages usually redirect to the head page.
-This is used as a lower level construct to build other systems such as Transparent Huge Pages.
+This construct is used to build other systems such as Transparent Huge Pages.

-### Transparent Huge Pages
+### Transparent Huge Pages (THP)

-THP is transparent to the applications in handling Huge Pages.
+THP allocates huge pages while being transparent to the applications.
 The old THP implementation only works for 2 MiB pages and mapping of anonymous memory.
 Modern kernels support the new THP which works with variable powers of two (4 KiB, 8 KiB, ...) in page sizes and added support for tmpfs (shared memory).
 Unlike the standard Huge Pages, THP allocates page sizes dynamically during runtime.

 Only some architectures support THP.
 Sometimes hardware supports larger page sizes, but there is no code in the Linux core.
 Furthermore, the filesystem authors (besides tmpfs) are unfamiliar with it.